Hiru1003/SEALTECH/CODE_OF_CONDUCT.md

 ### 4. Contribute Positively

-Contribute to Mood Menders in a positive and constructive manner.
+Contribute to SEALTECH in a positive and constructive manner.
 Help others learn and grow.
 Share your knowledge and support newcomers.
 Remember that behind every screen is a human with feelings and experiences.

 ### 5. Respect Project Decisions